-When the director receives any information (for example, inspects the facility, receives information submitted by the permittee as required in the permit [see rule 3745-34-26 of the Administrative Code], receives a request for modification or revocation and reissuance or conducts a review of the permit file), he or she may determine whether or not one or more of the causes listed in paragraphs (A) and (B) of this rule for modification or revocation and reissuance or both exist.
+When the director receives any information (for example, inspects the facility, receives information pertinent to the permit submitted by the permittee as required in the permit [see rule 3745-34-26 of the Administrative Code], receives a request for modification or revocation and reissuance or conducts a review of the permit file), the director may determine whether or not one or more of the causes listed in paragraphs (A) and (B) of this rule for modification , revocation and reissuance, or both exist.
 If cause exists, the director may modify or revoke and reissue the permit accordingly, subject to the limitations of paragraph (C) of this rule, and may request an updated application if necessary.
 When a permit is modified, only the conditions subject to modification are reopened.
-If a permit is revoked and reissued, the entire permit is reopened and subject to revision and the permit is reissued for a new term.
+If a permit is revoked and reissued, the entire permit is reopened and subject to revision , and the permit is then reissued for a new term.
 If cause does not exist under this rule or rule 3745-34-25 of the Administrative Code, the director shall not modify or revoke and reissue the permit.
 If a permit modification satisfies the criteria in rule 3745-34-25 of the Administrative Code for minor modifications, the permit may be modified without a draft permit or public review.
-Otherwise, a draft permit must be prepared and other procedures in Chapter 3745-47 of the Administrative Code must be followed.
+Otherwise, a draft permit must be prepared and other procedures in Chapter 3745-49 of the Administrative Code must be followed.

 (A) Causes for modification.
 The following are causes for modification.
-For class I hazardous waste injection wells the following may be cause for revocation or reissuance as well as modification; and for all other wells the following may be cause for revocation as well as modification when the permittee requests or agrees.
+For class I hazardous waste injection wells the following may be cause for revocation and reissuance or modification; and for all other wells the following may be cause for revocation or modification when the permittee requests or agrees.

 (1) Alterations.
 There are material and substantial alterations or additions to the permitted facility or activity which occurred after permit issuance which justify the application of permit conditions that are different or absent in the existing permit.

 (2) Information.
-The director has received information.
+The director has received information pertinent to the permit.
 Permits may be modified during their terms for this cause only if the information was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and would have justified the application of different permit conditions at the time of issuance.
-For UIC area permits (rule 3745-34-18 of the Administrative Code), this cause shall include any information indicating that cumulative effects on the environment are unacceptable.
+For underground injection control area permits (rule 3745-34-18 of the Administrative Code), this cause shall include any information indicating that cumulative effects on the environment are unacceptable.

-(a) The permit condition requested to be modified was based on a rule within this chapter; and
+(i) The permit condition requested to be modified was based on a rule within this chapter .

-(b) The director has revised, withdrawn, or modified that portion of the regulation on which the permit condition was based ; and
+(ii) The director has revised, withdrawn, or modified that portion of the regulation on which the permit condition was based .

-(4) For judicial decisions.
-When a state court of competent jurisdiction has remanded and stayed Ohio environmental protection agency promulgated regulations if the remand and stay concern that portion of the regulations on which the permit condition was based and a request is filed to Ohio environmental protection agency by the permittee within ninety days of judicial remand.
+(4) For judicial decisions when a state court of competent jurisdiction has remanded and stayed Ohio EPA promulgated regulations if the remand and stay concern that portion of the regulations on which the permit condition was based and a request is filed to Ohio EPA by the permittee within ninety days of judicial remand.

 (B) Causes for modification or revocation and reissuance.
 The following are causes to modify, or, alternatively, revoke and reissue a permit: